• Skip to primary navigation

 This recipe requires just 9 simple ingredients that you probably have on hand.
 Here's what you'll need:

-Ingredients to make waffle recipe on a marble table top.
+Ingredients to make recipe on a marble table top.

-• Apple Cider Vinegar - This will curdle and slightly thicken the soy milk, creating a vegan buttermilk.
-If you don't have it, you can also use fresh lemon juice.
+• Apple Cider Vinegar - You can also use fresh lemon juice.

 • Neutral-Flavored Oil - I used avocado oil, but you can use any neutral oil you like such as canola, sunflower, grapeseed oil, or light-tasting olive oil.